alexrvarela/SwiftTweener/README.md

 Visualize all tweens and timelines  in real time

-Create a TweenVisualizer and attach it to Tweener's loop :
+Create a TweenVisualizer and attach it to Tweener's update loop :
 ```swift
 let visualizer = TweenVisualizer()
 visualizer.center = viewController.view.center